Will be available soon.

-1.1 This Data Processing Addendum (the/this “DPA”) applies as an incorporated part of the Master Service Agreement (the “Agreement”) between the parties (or other electronic or mutually executed written agreement that references it).
+1.1 This Data Processing Agreement (the/this “DPA”) applies as an incorporated part of the Master Service Agreement (the “MSA”) between the parties (or other electronic or mutually executed written agreement that references it).

-1.2 In the context of the provision of the Agreement between the parties, the Data Processor will process personal data on behalf of the Data Controller in accordance with the DPA.
+1.2 In the context of the provision of the MSA between the parties, the Data Processor will process personal data on behalf of the Data Controller in accordance with the DPA.

-“GDPR” means Regulation 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the Processing of Personal Data and the free movement of such data (General Data Protection Regulation), which is applicable for the Data Processor and the Data Controller, if the Data Controller has company address within the EU/EEA.
+- “GDPR” means Regulation 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the Processing of Personal Data and the free movement of such data (General Data Protection Regulation).

-“controller”, “processor”, “data subject”, “personal data”, “processing” (and “process”)and “personal data breach” shall have the meaning given in article 4 of the GDPR.
+- “data controller”, “data processor”, “data subject”, “personal data”, “processing” (and “process”) and “personal data breach” shall have the meaning given in article 4 of the GDPR.

 3.1 The DPA set out the rights and obligations of the Data Controller and the Data Processor,